 - Internal only, specify a private IP address when you create the instance and record this IP address.

 We recommend that you store the bootnode configuration under source control.

 To allow for failure, specify all bootnodes on the command line (even to the bootnodes themselves).

 If your network has two bootnodes, pass the following parameter to all nodes, including the bootnodes.

 Having each bootnode list the other bootnodes increases the speed of discovery.
-Nodes ignore their own enode in the bootnodes list so it’s not required to specify different bootnode lists to the bootnodes themselves.
+Nodes ignore their own enode in the bootnodes list so it is not required to specify different bootnode lists to the bootnodes themselves.

 Adding new bootnodes is a similar process to creating bootnodes.
-Once the bootnodes have been created and added to the network,
+After creating the bootnodes and

 command line option for each node to include the new bootnodes.